How to Install KDE Plasma on Linux Mint 22 and 21

 Compare KDE Plasma Package Profiles on Linux Mint

-These three KDE meta packages cover the usual Linux Mint setups, from a lean VM install to the full KDE application stack:
+These KDE meta packages cover the usual Linux Mint setups, from a lean Plasma shell to a large KDE application stack.
+Choose one profile rather than installing every row.

 Install the KDE Standard Profile on Linux Mint